apalache-mc/apalache/docs/src/adr/020adr-arenas.md

 subsets themselves.
 Note that we would still have to introduce `n * 2^(n - 1)` pointers in the arena.
 But this would be done during the process of rewriting.

+### 3.4.
+Feature: computing the set of functions via sharing

+TODO

 ## 4. Consequences

 <!-- Records the results of the decision over the long term.